LiskArchive/lips/proposals/lip-introduce_certificate_generation_mechanism.md

     if previous function call returns valid height and aggregateCommit.height > heightNextBFTParameters-1: return False

-    # check the aggregate signature with respect to the BFT weights
+    # Check the aggregate signature with respect to the BFT weights
     # and certificate threshold
     blockHeader1 = block header of block at height aggregateCommit.height
     c = computeCertificateFromBlockHeader(blockHeader1)